GitHub-Insight-ANZ-Lab/aiapp1day/docs/01-Part-1-Interact-With-OpenAI-Models/6-Using-Azure-OpenAI-SDK.md

   ],
 };

-const chatResponse = client.getChatCompletions("completions", [
+const chatResponse = client.getChatCompletions(
+  "completions",
+  [
     {
       role: "system",
       content:
         "You are a helpful, fun and friendly sales assistant for Contoso Bike Store, a bicycle and bicycle accessories store.", },
     {
       role: "user",
       content:
         "I'm looking for a bike in Seattle store.
 Can you help me find a bike from Trek company and model Domane SLR 9?", },
-]);
+  ],
+  options
+);
 ```

 3. The response message includes one or more "tool calls" that must be resolved via "tool messages".
 Add the following function to handle the request from the model to invoke the function.